Rodz3rd2/image-factory/README.md

-# Image Factory
+# Image Generator

-Access image-factory.php in the url to generate image.
+Access image-generator.php in the url to generate image.
 Make sure the phpx.x-gd was installed.

 ## Options